 Local adaptation can occur in response to varying selection pressures imposed by spatially heterogeneous environments and can cause alleles to vary in frequency across the range of a species (Kawecki & Ebert, 2004).
-For this reason, alleles correlated with features of the environment are often interpreted as a signature of local adaptation (Booker, Yeaman, & Whitlock, 2021; Coop, Witonsky, Di Rienzo, & Pritchard, 2010).
-However, disentangling the signatures of local adaptation from patterns caused by neutral forces and/or demographic histories can be difficult (Rellstab, Gugerli, Eckert, Hancock, & Holderegger, 2015).
-For this reason, various genotype-environment association (GEA) methods have been developed to detect genomic signatures of local adaptation while accounting for the effects of other forces where possible (Hoban et al., 2016; Rellstab et al., 2015).
-In recent years, these tools have been applied to help detect the genetic basis and modes of adaptation to environmental variation for several species that are important to the ecology, evolution, and conservation biology fields (Hancock et al., 2011; Rellstab et al., 2015).
+For this reason, alleles correlated with features of the environment are often interpreted as a signature of local adaptation (Booker et al., 2021; Coop et al., 2010).
+However, disentangling the signatures of local adaptation from patterns caused by neutral forces and/or demographic histories can be difficult (Rellstab et al., 2015).
+To address this challenge, various genotypeenvironment association (GEA) methods have been developed to detect genomic signatures of local adaptation and account for the effects of other forces where possible (Hoban et al., 2016; Rellstab et al., 2015).
+In recent years, these tools have been applied to help detect the genetic basis and modes of adaptation to environmental variation for several species that are important to the ecology, evolution, and conservation biology fields (Hancock et al., 2011: Rellstab et al., 2015).

-To better characterize the exceptional patterns of genetic diversity on the Hawaiian Islands and to explore how this diversity might be influenced by local adaptation, we repeatedly sampled nematodes over a three-year period, measured various environmental niche parameters at each sampling site, and whole-genome sequenced C. elegans isolates.
+To better characterize the exceptional patterns of genetic diversity on the Hawaiian Islands and to more thoroughly explore the role of local adaptation in shaping this diversity, we repeatedly sampled nematodes over a three-year period, measured various environmental niche parameters at each sampling site, and whole-genome sequenced C. elegans isolates.
 We found that C. elegans environmental niche preferences differ substantially from the other selfing Caenorhabditis species (C. briggsae and C. tropicalis) on the Hawaiian Islands.
+Surprisingly, C. elegans were enriched in native habitats and the other two species were enriched in introduced and disturbed habitats.
 We also observed considerable environmental variation within the C. elegans niche itself.
 We measured genetic diversity and differentiation using whole-genome sequences from 464 Hawaiian C. elegans strains we collected and 36 Hawaiian strains that were collected by our collaborators.
 We found that this sample of Hawaiian strains comprises 163 non-redundant genome-wide haplotypes, which we refer to as isotypes, representing an almost four-fold increase in sample-size relative to the most recent study of Hawaiian diversity (Crombie et al., 2019).
 Using principal components analysis (PCA), we found evidence of seven genetically distinct groups within the sample.
-Additionally, we identified overlapping regions of the genome that display signatures of local adaptation to various environmental variables, including elevation, temperature, and precipitation, using two GEA methods.
-These results further our understanding of the evolutionary forces shaping genetic diversity on the Hawaiian Islands and provide clues about the functional genetic variation relevant to local adaptation.
+Additionally, we found that the patterns of diversity on the Islands partially conform to expectations of the progression rule.
+Moreover, we identified overlapping regions of the genome that display signatures of local adaptation to various environmental variables, including elevation, temperature, and precipitation, using two GEA methods.
+Taken together, these results contribute to our understanding of the various evolutionary forces shaping genetic diversity on the Hawaiian Islands and provide clues about the functional genetic variation relevant to local adaptation.